gallochris/cbb-docs/hugo_source/content/four-factors/05-getting-to-the-foul-line.md

 The amount of free throw attempts divided by the amount of field goal attempts.

-For example, Kentucky attempted 930 free throws and 2115 shots over 37 games in the 2017-2018 season.
+For example, UCF attempted 798 free throws and 1763 shots over 33 games in the 2018-2019 season.

-The Lobos' free throw rate was **44.0**, the fourth best amongst all Division-I teams over the course of the season.
+The Golden Knights' free throw rate was **45.3**, the fourth best amongst all Division-I teams over the course of the season.

-`FTRate = 930 / 2115 = 0.4397 * 100`
+`FTRate = 798 / 1763 = 0.4526 * 100`

 ### Defensive Free Throw Rate